-- Invisibility.
+Invisibility.
 “You don’t look sick.”
-Because someone with a migraine doesn’t appear obviously sick — and might even look like the picture of health — people are slow to feel sympathy.
+Because someone with migraine doesn’t appear obviously sick — and might even look like the picture of health — people are slow to feel sympathy.

-- “A Woman’s Disease.”
-The vast majority of migraine sufferers are female, and society wrongly doesn’t take women’s complaints as seriously as men’s.
+“A Woman’s Disease.”
+The vast majority of people with migraine are female, and society wrongly doesn’t take women’s complaints as seriously as men’s.

 What to do about migraine stigma